kevinyma/p_v2/_projects/snake3d.md

 size: 0-0
 ---

-Orson Scott Card's science fiction novel Ender's Game has a scene where the titular character is interacting with a space battle simulator:
+In Ender's Game this a scene where Ender tries out the space battle simulator for the first time:

 >The game was a holographic display, and his fighter was represented only by a tiny light.
 The enemy was another light of a different color, and they danced and spun and maneuvered through a cube of space that must have been ten meters to a side.

-It's a fantastic scene.
-Interestingly, despite the recent resurgence in 3D devices and renewed interest in VR, we have few examples of 3D media <b>that actually occupy three dimensions</b>.
+A 3D display that actually occupies three dimensions.
+Woah.
+How would people respond to and explore a 3D display?

-We wanted to create an interactive 3D display that would provide an immersive experience.
-Ultimately, we chose to use the display to play the game Snake, as the original game's grid display would translated well over to three dimensions.
+We explored this question by creating a 3D version of the game Snake.
+Given people's existing knowledge of the game, we were curious to what would happen when exploring in 3 dimensions.

 Construction
 ----------